Granulate/gprofiler/CONTRIBUTING.md

 There are build scripts under `scripts/` for all components gProfiler uses.
 They are all invoked during the gProfiler Docker image build & gProfiler executable build (described ahead).
 Do not invoke them manually as each requires a different OS & installed tools to run - they are invoked properly during the full build.

-Note that the full build can take 20-30 minutes and requires 16 GB of RAM.
+The full build builds from source all profilers used by gProfiler.
+It can take 20-30 minutes on an 8-cores machine and requires 16 GB of RAM.
 It might work with less but the build containers might get OOMs.

 ### Docker image build
 You can build the docker image, including all bundled dependencies, through: